htoyryla/denoising-diffusion-pytorch-ht/README.md

 --mults multipliers affecting number of feature maps per level, use larger numbers for the later, more abstract levels
-        number of multipliers also determines depth of the model, good rule is to  have 5 or 6 numbers of 256 and 6 or 7 numbers for 512 too few layers will make model fail to perceive the image as a whole --model unetcn0 (selects which model architecture is used, to be explained later, this one at least works)
+        number of multipliers also determines depth of the model, good rule is to  have 5 or 6 numbers of 256 and 6 or 7 numbers for 512 too few layers will make model fail to perceive the image as a whole --model unet1 (selects which model architecture is used, to be explained later, this one at least works)
 ```
 ## How to sample

+DEPRECATED.
+Use diffudimmer, diffumakerz or diffumaker instead.

 Currently supports CLIP guidance and use of target image.
 Use textw for tuning how much effect CLIP has and ssimw to guide target image weight.
 SSIM is used for target image loss.